Customization

 Enable for previews

 If checked (the default), the procedure/constraint is applied in the preview.
-Unchecking this can be useful if a procedure takes too long or manipulates the file system (reads or saves files).
+Unchecking this can be useful if a procedure takes too long.

 Also apply to parent folders (constraints only)

-If checked, a layer will satisfy a constraint if all of its parent groups also satisfy the constraint.
+If checked, an image/layer will satisfy a constraint if all of its parent folders/group layers also satisfy the constraint.

 For example, if this option is checked for the Visible